gyang274/capsulesEM/README.md

 ## TODO

-1. Add documentation of understanding, implementation, and optimization.

-2. Run train.py/tests.py on MNIST.
+1. Run train.py/tests.py on MNIST.

-3. Add train.py/tests.py on smallNORB.
+1. Add train.py/tests.py on smallNORB.

 ## Questions

-1. $\lambda$ schedule is never mentioned in paper.
+1. $$\lambda$$ schedule is never mentioned in paper.

-2. $\beta_a$ and $\beta_v$: should be one global parameter, or one copy each convolutional layer.
+1. The place encode in lower level and rate encode in higher level is not discussed, other than a coordinate addition in last layer.

 ## GitHub Page